-Air and missile defense radar market is never stagnant as there are constant R&D practices which lead to the upgrading of product due to which global demand never goes down.
-Constant upgradation of the missile’s and other air strike weapons creates a need for better geo-tracking technology.
+A joint commission was formed by U.S navy to increase the number of ballistic missile defense tracking systems for the naval fleets.
+The development of dual ship-based radiolocation created an upspring in the naval air & missile defense radar market.
+The Air and missile defense radar market is never stagnant as there are constant R&D practices which lead to the upgrading of product due to which global demand never goes down.
+Constant upgradation of missiles and other air strike weapons creates a need for better geo-tracking technology.

-Budget cut in Europe and U.S. led to a temporary downturn of the air and missile defense radar industry.
-As it is a technology driven market, even though the missiles are tested successfully their real time deployment in the war zone is limited which causes limitation for these products.
+Budget cuts in Europe and U.S. led to a temporary downturn of the air and missile defense radar industry.
+As it is a technology driven market, even though the missiles are tested successfully, their real time deployment in the war zone is limited which causes limitation for these products.

 Dual band radars have been developed to reduce the gap between standardization of naval-based air and missile defense radiolocation system and technology.
 The dual band technology has created a high demand in the market as U.S. planned replace all the ships with the dual band radars which will be replacing the existing geo-tracking systems.

-South America is expected to be a high potential region where it is estimated that the procurement and maintenance cost of radars will be on constant growth.
-U.S. and Australia jointly agreed to develop an active phased array radar based on x-band phased array and s-band active array technologies.
+South America is expected to be a high potential region for Air and Missile Defense Radar systems, where it is estimated that the procurement and maintenance cost of radars will be on constant growth.
+U.S. and Australia jointly agreed to develop an active phased array radar in 2014, based on x-band phased array and s-band active array technologies.

-In-depth report on global air and missile defense radar (AMDR) market by Grand View Research:
+In-depth report on global air and missile defense radar market by Grand View Research: